Our Approach

 Composition assignments are more challenging, with more stringent grading and greater emphasis upon refinements and subtleties of writing style.
 As with the College Prep level, each student is expected to have at least two interviews about his writing with his teacher in the course of the year.

-English III Advanced Placement (2035) for juniors embodies the form and content of the honors English program.
+AP English Language & Composition (2035) for juniors embodies the form and content of the honors English program.
 Students will be prepared for and are expected to take the Advanced Placement test in English Language and Composition at the end of junior year.
 In addition, special attention is paid to the sort of close analysis of literature and composition that will be required of students when they take the AP examination in English Literature and Composition during their senior year.
 The course includes at least two major projects for AP students beyond the requirements of the honors course.
 One may involve topics that range from an analysis of American justice as depicted in key literary works to a treatment of the multifaceted nature of autumn, as well as their ability to react to it critically and analytically.

 • English IV